 c) Fish swim in the rivers and in the sea.

 d) Cats can walk and run quite fast.
 They are also good at climbing trees and jumping from place to place.

-6 Here are some examples.
+6 Here are some examples of sentences the students could make.